bsakhuja/Various-Swift-Problems/Leetcode Challenges/README.md

 # Leetcode Challenges
 ## Overview
-This repo contains my solutions to various problems found on leetcode.com
+This directory contains my solutions to various problems found on leetcode.com